-If you had your ex listed as an authorized user on your credit card, call the card issuer to remove them, before you break up or as soon as you learn about the break-up.
+If you had your ex listed as an authorized user on your credit card, call the card issuer to remove them before you break up or as soon as you learn about the break-up.
 That way, your ex won’t be able to use the card to run up big balances.

 On the flip side, you don’t want to remain the authorized user since your ex could start misusing the credit card.
 While authorized users aren’t liable for charges made on the credit card, the account history still shows up on both of your credit reports.
 Have yourself removed from the account to prevent damage to your credit.

 In a divorce, the attorneys and the judge would mediate the process if you can’t reach an agreement.
-However, if you were never married to your ex, the two of you have to work out a deal with each other.
+If you were never married to your ex, the two of you have to work out a deal with each other.
 Worst-case scenario, you’ll have to make timely monthly payments to protect your credit.
 If you have records of the charges your ex- made, you may be able to sue them in small claims court.

-Close the account while you work out the details so no more charges are made on the account.
+Close the account while you work out the details, so no more charges are made on the account.
 Continue to make sure that at least the minimum payment is made on time each month.

-Follow up on all accounts.
+Follow up on All Accounts

-Change your address.
 If you’re moving, make sure all your creditors and other businesses have your new address.
 That way, all your mail reaches you, especially new checks, bank statements, and credit or debit cards.
 You can even have your mail forwarded from your old address to the new one.

 Your ex may have mail or other documents with your account numbers on them.
 If you think there’s a chance they could use that information to rack up charges in your name, ask your creditors to issue new account numbers for you.

 If you later discover that your ex opened an account in your name, find the contact information for the creditor and report the account as fraudulent.
 You may have to submit an ID theft report or a signed, notarized affidavit stating you didn’t open the account.